 - Outstanding defined benefit pension scheme

 - Annual corporate bonus scheme

 - Relocation allowance (if eligible)

-Please be advised that this vacancy may close earlier than stated if large or sufficient numbers of applications are received.
+Please be advised that this vacancy is due to close on 26th May 2022.
+We may close earlier than this date if large or sufficient numbers of applications are received.

 Please note, all employees working at the UK Atomic Energy Authority will be required to complete an online Disclosure Certificate application as part of their clearance – The Disclosure & Barring Service (DBS) checks will show the details of all current criminal convictions (convictions considered unspent under the Rehabilitation of Offenders Act 1974) or will confirm that there are no such convictions.

 Note for applicants who are applying for employment with UKAEA either from outside the United Kingdom or who have spent time outside the United Kingdom in the last five years.
 Please visit the UK Government’s website.
 If the country you are resident in or have resided in is not listed on this website or that the UK Government is not aware of how to obtain a criminal records check from that state, then we are unable to process your application.